argoproj/argo-workflows/docs/workflow-of-workflows.md

         args: ["{{inputs.parameters.message}}"]
 ```
 2. Create the `Workflowtemplate` in cluster using `argo template create <yaml>`
-3. Define the workflow of workflows
+3. Define the workflow of workflows.
 E.g.:
 ```yaml
 # This template demonstrates a workflow of workflows.